cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: It's what you can form groups by "So you're, you're grabbing, you're looking for machine one and this number of processors, right to to form a little group that you are now averaging and computing you error bars on.
 Right, and then you grab another one, right?
 And then you do the same thing for machine two."
   - P6: "you have an entry in your metadata that records all of the all the things you know about that run."
   - P6: "So what we put in the [EnsembleAPI Object] is up to us."
+  - P7: "There's the metadata frame, which is only indexed on profile ID.
+And that just contains information again, like compiler, problem size, the things that can differentiate the runs."

 ### Metadata is hazy.